rodoherty1/AWS-Well-Architected/README.md

 ## Final Thoughts
-We have separate groups in TT for managing infrastructure, security and pipelines.

-A familiarity of these papers would be good preparation for any discussions with any of these groups.
+As we prepare to further leverage public cloud, some familiarity with this whitepaper would be good preparation for any conversations with:
+* Product Owners
+* Infrastructure
+* Security
+* Solutions Architects
+* Pipeline management

-AWS offer a breadth of services that appear to perfectly address many of the questions posed in this doc.
+It turns out that AWS services can be used to solve all the questions posed in this whitepaper.

 * Infrastructure as code
-* S3 Storage Classes
+* S3 Storage Classes and Lifecycle rules
 * Log storage
 * Caching services (Elasticache, API gateway, Dynamo DB)
 * Replication of data (S3, DynamoDb, RDS)